 Information Technology Project Management Office (PMO)

-The Project Management Office within IT at the College of William and Mary provides management oversight and guidance for IT's entire project portfolio.
+The Project Management Office within IT at William & Mary provides management oversight and guidance for IT's entire project portfolio.
 The PMO performs three roles: first, the PMO facilitates the project proposal and selection process with the aid of the Project Management Oversight Committee (PMOC); second, the PMO serves as a central repository for the storage of project documentation; and, third, the PMO is responsible for ensuring that appropriate Project Manager training is available to project managers in IT.

 Project Management Oversight Committee (PMOC)

 The Project Management Oversight Committee (PMOC) is charged with reviewing project proposals, evaluating a project's complexity, and ultimately approving or disapproving project proposals.
 For more complex projects the PMOC will evaluate project plans prior to execution and may assume additional responsibilities including, but not necessarily limited to, securing a third party to perform independent validation and verification (this is a requirement by the Commonwealth of Virginia for projects costing over $1 million dollars).
 The PMOC may change from project to project.